 An Italian quiche usually prepared during Easter, torta pasqualina is typical of the Liguria region.
-It is puff pastry dough with a filling of ricotta cheese, Parmesan cheese, blanched and sautéed Swiss chard with onions, finely chopped parsley and marjoram, and eggs.
+It is puff pastry dough with a filling of ricotta cheese, Parmigiano Reggiano cheese, blanched and sautéed Swiss chard with onions, finely chopped parsley and marjoram, and eggs.

 Otherwise known as St Joseph’s Day cake, zeppole di San Giuseppe is a deep-fried dough ball with custard or pastry cream in middle and typically topped with a sour cherry.
+Depending on the region, zeppole can be simple deep-fried dough balls.
 Other names for this delicious dough balls are Bignè di San Giuseppe, sfinge, and frittelle.

 There are different versions of it all over Italy, particularly in Calabria, Malta, Sardinia, and Sicily.
 It is likewise very popular in Italian-American and Italian-Canadian communities in North America.

 Another characteristic of Italian dishes is that some ingredients can be distinctively Italian.
 Some of these are: